 Currently, testosterone therapy is approved primarily for the treatment of delayed male puberty, low production of testosterone (whether due to failure of the testes, pituitary or hypothalamus function) and certain inoperable female breast cancers.

-However, it is quite possible that testosterone treatment can improve symptoms in men with low levels of active (free) testosterone, such as:
+However, it is quite possible that testosterone treatment can improve symptoms in men with significantly low levels of active (free) testosterone, such as:

-Similarly, testosterone therapy may make sense for women who have low testosterone levels and symptoms that might be due to testosterone deficiency.
-(It's not clear if low levels without symptoms are meaningful; treatment risks may outweight benefits.)
+Testosterone therapy may make sense for women who have low testosterone levels and symptoms that might be due to testosterone deficiency.
+(It's not clear if low levels without symptoms are meaningful; treatment risks may outweigh benefits.)
 However, the wisdom and effectiveness of testosterone treatment to improve sexual function or cognitive function among postmenopausal women is unclear.
 Side effects, lack of FDA-approval and a large amount of uncertainty limit the use of testosterone or other androgens in women.
 Well-designed research studies should be able to provide guidance in this regard.